paulmagadi/Learn_Flutter/api.md

 - **500 Internal Server Error**: The server encountered an unexpected condition that prevented it from fulfilling the request.

-INTRODUCTION TO JSON
+# JSON
-What is JSON?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 Mostly it is used to transfer data between computers.

-Characteristics of JSON
+**Characteristics of JSON**

-Lightweight: JSON is designed to be easy to use and quick to interpret, making it ideal for data interchange.
+- *Lightweight**: JSON is designed to be easy to use and quick to interpret, making it ideal for data interchange.
-Self-describing: JSON structures are clear and understandable, making it easy to read and write.
+- **Self-describing**: JSON structures are clear and understandable, making it easy to read and write.
-Language Independent: Although derived from JavaScript, JSON is language-independent, with many programming languages providing support for parsing and generating JSON data.
+- **Language Independent**: Although derived from JavaScript, JSON is language-independent, with many programming languages providing support for parsing and generating JSON data.

- Info
-Note: JSON files have a .json extension.
+> Note: JSON files have a .json extension.

 Use Cases of JSON
 App and Web Development: JSON is extensively used in app and web development for transferring data between a server and a client.